Rayyan-3004/PF-Lab03-25K-2014./README.md

 1. First of all finishing tryhackme pre-security and cyber security 101 roadmap
 2. Do HackTheBox boxes to test my cyber security skills
 3. OverTheWire cyber security mini games to also test my skills

+so far done with
+*tryhackme presecurity 50%
+*tryhackme cyber security 101 50%
+*Introduction to cyber security on netacad